 Step 1.
-Connecting Your Computer to Your Prestige
+Connect your Computer and your Prestige

-For the initial configuration of your Prestige, you need to use a terminal emulator software on a workstation and connect it to the Prestige through the console port.
+For the initial setup of your Prestige, you need to use a terminal emulator software on a workstation and connect it to the Prestige through the console port.
 Connect the RJ-45 end of the enclosed console cable to the console port of the Prestige and the other end to a serial port (COM1, COM2 or other COM port) of your workstation.
 Use the enclosed DB-25/DB-9 converter if necessary.

-After your Prestige has been configured, you can modify the setup remotely through telnet connections.
-See Chapter 12 - Telnet Configuration and Capabilities for detailed instructions on using telnet to configure your Prestige.
+After your Prestige has been successfully installed and configured, you can modify the setup remotely through telnet sessions.
+See Chapter 12 - Telnet Configuration and Capabilities for detailed instructions.